arthurcornelio88/arthurcornelio88/README.md

 - 👗 **[Visual Clothes Recommender](https://clothes-reco.streamlit.app/)**: A fashion recommendation engine powered by Pixyle.ai and Streamlit, suggesting cross-category outfits with a focus on interpretability.
   > 🚀 **[Live App here](https://clothes-reco.streamlit.app/)**
 - 🏠 **[AirBnB Price Prediction](https://github.com/arthurcornelio88/airbnbpricing)**: An end-to-end Machine Learning project to predict AirBnB housing prices in Rio de Janeiro. ([Kaggle Notebook](https://www.kaggle.com/code/arthurcornelio/predicting-airbnb-housing-prices-in-rio-de-janeiro)).
-- 😄 **[How Happy is Europe?](https://github.com/arthurcornelio88/how-happy-is-europe)**: A machine learning model to predict happiness scores using a large dataset from the European Social Survey.
-My final project for the Le Wagon bootcamp.
-- 🦜 **[BirdCLEF 2024 Kaggle Competition](https://github.com/arthurcornelio88/birdclef2024-lewagon-1601)**: Led a team of five alumni to build a model for an audio classification challenge.

 ### Web & App Development
 - 💸 **[Multilingual Bill Splitter](https://github.com/arthurcornelio88/multilingual-bill-splitter)**: A multilingual expense-sharing app built with Python and Streamlit, fully containerized with Docker for easy deployment.